 Boston Puts Tech to Use in Ending Homelessness Spare Change News, March 2016

-When a housing vacancy arises (either a voucher or physical unit), the CAS generates a prioritized list of eligible people.
+When a housing vacancy arises (either a voucher or physical unit), Open Path CAS generates a prioritized list of eligible people.
 A user with permission can manage the organization of service programs, funding sources, and specific project units—each of which can have eligibility criteria.
 This function allows housing opportunities that come from a given funding source to be limited to veterans, for example, or women under 25 years old.

 When a housing opportunity is marked available, the system identifies currently homeless people who meet the preset eligibility rules.
 It then prioritizes that list based on several factors and suggests who might best fit that particular housing chance.
 This prioritization logic can be customized in a variety of ways: to reflect how a community prioritizes housing; for legal restrictions; to account for the available data; to weight the length of homelessness, or degree of "chronicity" or vulnerability; the size of the eligible population; and even the predicted chance of long term success.

 In an ideal world, a CAS can be used to identify the best match by incorporating readily available data.
 The complex reality is that the full context of someone's circumstances often is not documented rigorously within a database system.
-In these cases, our CAS streamlines the process by providing a list of potential matches, based on the available data to develop a prioritized list, from which someone—a housing navigator, say—can select.
+In these cases, the Open Path CAS streamlines the process by providing a list of potential matches, based on the available data to develop a prioritized list, from which someone—a housing navigator, say—can select.

 Much of the coordination of Coordinated Entry housing services is communication between people.
-Once a housing match is selected, the CAS provides a (customizable) email-based workflow to bring everyone—the homeless individual, municipal staff, service provider administrators, caseworkers—into the process.
+Once a housing match is selected, Open Path CAS provides a (customizable) email-based workflow to bring everyone—the homeless individual, municipal staff, service provider administrators, caseworkers—into the process.
 Notifications containing time-expiring links provide status information and decision making capability without exposing personal identifiable information.
 The system also has overrides to prevent a non-responding party from delaying a housing process.

 Any number of user roles can be defined with highly granular permission settings.

-The CAS is designed to integrate fully with HMIS.
-Depending on the functionality available in your specific HMIS, the CAS can get all client record details from one or more HMIS installations, using whatever data exchange facilities are available (API calls, scheduled export files, direct SQL queries).
+The Open Path CAS is designed to integrate fully with HMIS.
+Depending on the functionality available in your specific HMIS, Open Path CAS can get all client record details from one or more HMIS installations, using whatever data exchange facilities are available (API calls, scheduled export files, direct SQL queries).
 If a data import routine doesn't currently exist for a specific HMIS, we can usually create one easily.
 The system includes both automatic and human-mediated record de-duplication, to handle client records from multiple HMIS systems, and for when there are duplicate records within an HMIS.
 It also provides forms for adding and managing records directly.

 Green River will provide a hosted solution, configuration assistance, ongoing support, and custom development as desired.
 Green River managed installations will automatically benefit from all updates created by us, or others, contributed to the main codebase.